Bae started with Sarah.

 • This liberating premise from Pleasure Activism by adrienne maree brown reminds us that prioritizing our pleasure and attending to our personal wellbeing is an act of social justice.

-• Throughout history and time, women have been taught to disconnect from their bodies as a means of control, manipulation and oppression.
-Listening to our bodies is a good first step towards liberation and satisfaction.
-It is also the simplest way to step back into being and reconnect to our whole wisdom in this modern virtual world.
-Accessing nature fosters this immediately.
+• It is the simplest way to step back into being and reconnect to our whole wisdom in this modern virtual world.
+Accessing nature fosters this connection of mind, body, heart, and spirit immediately.